14-yama/annals-of-the-world/README.md

 7. **Version** — Mark deprecated and new versions in seed files; all changes are tracked in Git.

 **Best Practice:**
-- Prefer `data/nodes.json` as the canonical nodes seed.
-The file may contain a top-level `_meta` object and a `nodes` array (see `data/nodes.json` for an example and inline guidance).
+- Prefer a canonical nodes seed under `data/Nodes/` (for example `data/Nodes/nodes.json`) or per-cluster files `data/Nodes/nodes.<Cluster>.json`.
+Each file may contain a top-level `_meta` object and a `nodes` array.
 This lets us include human-readable comments and schema hints while keeping valid JSON.
 - All changes are made to seed files and committed via pull requests.
 - Ingest scripts load seed files into Neo4j; contributors never edit the database directly.
 - If the database is lost or compromised, reseed by running ingest scripts on the latest seed files.